ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

    :code:

+Enquiries can be made only during ``Tender.enqueryPeriod``

+.. include:: tutorial/ask-question-after-enquiry-period.http
+   :code:

 .. index:: Bidding

 Registering bid
 ---------------

-Tender status `active.tendering` allows registration of bids.
+Tender status ``active.tendering`` allows registration of bids.
 When

 Bidder can register a bid: